 These detection and response capabilities address threats that were not initially caught by the Secure Email Gateway and consequently landed in a user's inbox.
 Using API integrations with cloud email systems (such as Office 365) or plug-ins for email clients (such as Outlook), this technology "claws back" a malicious message, removing it from the user's inbox after initial delivery.

 Since the message may have already been opened by the user, the capability should also be able to alert relevant personnel and products— such as an administrator, security operations center, EDR or security information and event management (SIEM) — about this potential compromise for remediation or recovery.
 As interoperability gets better between products, remediation actions can be taken in real time to decrease both incident response time and the level of human effort required.

-As organizations move their email to the cloud and away from on-prem, Secure Email Gateways have become less reliable as a means to protect users from email-borne threats.
-This is largely due to the architecture of a Secure Email Gateway, which was originally intended for on-prem environments and was only later adapted for the cloud.
+As organizations move their email to the cloud and away from on-premises, Secure Email Gateways have become less reliable as a means to protect users from email-borne threats.
+This is largely due to the architecture of a Secure Email Gateway, which was originally intended for on-premises environments and was only later adapted for the cloud.

 Secure Email Gateways are a critical protection technology, but the market is both highly saturated and very mature.
 Market growth has leveled off to low single digits, and differentiation between vendors boils down to just a few criteria.
 Additionally, there is a low percentage of revenue from new buyers, a low number of new entrants to the market, and a low level of vendor consolidation.